MagicalKingdoms.com > Disney Cruise Line > Ports of Call > Nassau Activities

 Atlantis

 Located on Paradise Island is the famous Atlantis Resort, home to the world's largest saltwater aquarium.
 Day visitors can purchase Discover Atlantis tour wristbands which allow access to the aquarium, casino, and Marina Village which is a delightful Bahamian marketplace with live musical entertainment and a mix of dining experiences from causal and fun to upscale elegant.
-The wristband does not include access to the water park which is only available to Atlantis guests or those staying at nearby Comfort Suites.

-Wristbands cost $29 each for adults, and $21 each for children aged 4 - 12.
+Wristbands cost around $29 each for adults, and $21 each for children aged 4 - 12.

 The Discover Atlantis shore excursion includes the same tour with transport from Nassau.